zhangjinshui-nerveee/nerveee-web/source/drafts/pixel_artist_on_spectrum.md

 ---
-title: Pixel Art on Magnetic Spectrum
+title:
 date: 2023-09-22 07:07:07
 ---

+# Information: 1D, 2D and 3D

 # How to become a pixel artist on electromagnetic field
 Time and frequency can form a canvas.